 In a powerful blender, blend all ingredients until very smooth.

-Pour into 6 popsicle molds and freeze for 3 to 4 hours.
-If I know we won’t be eating them right away, I will make them the night before and then freeze them overnight.
-That way there is no waiting.
+Pour into 6 popsicle molds and freeze for 4 to 5 hours.
+If I know we won’t be eating them right away, I will make them the night before and freeze overnight.
+That way there is no waiting!

-When you add the popsicle sticks to the mold, the level of the popsicle mixture will rise.
+If you have stand up molds, when you add the popsicle sticks to the mold, the level of mixture will rise.
 If you fill them all the way to the brim, you’ll notice some spill over.
 To avoid this, fill to just below the brim.

 Release from Molds

 To remove the popsicle from the mold, hold it under hot running water for a few seconds.
-Plastic molds need more time under the water than stainless steel molds do.
+Plastic molds need more time under the water than silicone or stainless steel molds do.

 As you’re gently turning the molds over onto the side under the water, carefully turn twist, and turn the popsicle stick handle to loosen it a bit.